TobiasRoth/BDAEcology/docs/index.md

 It is open so that everybody with a [GitHub](https://github.com) account can make comments and suggestions for improvement.
 Readers can contribute in two ways.
 One way is to add an [issue](https://github.com/TobiasRoth/BDAEcology/issues).
 The second way is to contribute content directly through the edit button at the top of the page (i.e. a symbol showing a pencil in a square).
 That button is linked to the rmarkdown source file of each page.
 You can correct typos or add new text and then submit a [GitHub pull request](https://help.github.com/articles/about-pull-requests/).
 We try to respond to you as quickly as possible.
 We are looking forward to your contribution!

 ## Acknowledgments {-}
-We thank *Yihui Xie* for providing [bookdown](bhttps://bookdown.org/yihui/bookdown/) which makes is much fun to write open books such as ours.
+We thank *Yihui Xie* for providing [bookdown](bhttps://bookdown.org/yihui/bookdown/) which makes it much fun to write open books such as ours.